davidsonfellipe/awesome-wpo/README.md

 ## Online Tools

+* [GTmetrix](http://gtmetrix.com/) - GTmetrix uses Google Page Speed and Yahoo!
+YSlow to grade your site's performance and provides actionable recommendations to fix these issues.
 * [Pingdom Website Speed Test](http://tools.pingdom.com/fpt/) - Test the load time of that page, analyze it and find bottlenecks
 * [WebPageTest](http://www.webpagetest.org/) - Run a free website speed test from multiple locations around the globe using real browsers (IE and Chrome) and at real consumer connection speeds.
 You can run simple tests or perform advanced testing including multi-step transactions, video capture, content blocking and much more.
 Your results will provide rich diagnostic information including resource loading waterfall charts, Page Speed optimization checks and suggestions for improvements.